4 Best Tennis Racquets for Control (2022)

 Slices

-Compared to the previous generation of slices, this Vcore Pro 97 is more precise and plusher due to its 2G-Namd technology for increased ball pocketing and Flex Fuse technology for a plusher feel.
+Compared to the previous generation of slices, this Yonex Vcore Pro 97 (2021) is more precise and plusher due to its 2G-Namd technology for increased ball pocketing and Flex Fuse technology for a plusher feel.

 As it’s strung balance which is around 7 pts head light and a swing weight of 316 allows the racquet able to cut the ball with great precision.